Does Pet Insurance Cover Apoquel?

 Do You Need Apoquel Coverage?

 Most pet insurance plans cover Apoquel if your dog develops allergies after the waiting period, which usually lasts about two weeks after you sign up.
-The need for this type of coverage depends on a few key factors, listed below.
+Whether you need to get pet insurance with type of coverage depends on a few key factors, listed below.

 1. 1